Your Cart UMS

 UMS returns to the Freighthouse this September!

-UMS will launch a new season of events the Ypsilanti Freighthouse, with four weeks of programming for all ages from Sep 12 – Oct 7!
-Explore events
+UMS launches a new season of events at the Ypsilanti Freighthouse, with programming for all ages from September 11-27, 2025.

-Our two-year partnership results in arts programming for Ypsilanti residents, families, and schoolchildren.
+Our multi-year partnership with the City of Ypsilanti results in arts programming designed for Ypsilanti residents, families, and schoolchildren—and open to the broader public.
 A community-informed programming process is the catalyst for these dynamic residencies, activating the unique and historic civic space for performances, arts learning and participation, and creative exploration.

 Sign Up

-Sign up to receive updates when registrations and Pay-What-You-Wish tickets become available.
+Sign up to receive updates and reminders about upcoming Freighthouse events.

 Upcoming Events